jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 0.15.0 (XX-XX-2019)
+- The following tools were added to the project:
+  BoundaryShapeComplexity
+  NarrownessIndex
+  ShapeComplexityIndexRaster

+- Fixed a bug with the PanchromaticSharpening tool.
+- Previously, if a LAS v1.4 file were input to a tool, the output LAS file, which is currently always in LAS v1.3 format, would not correctly translate the 64-bit information (point return, number of returns, classification) into 32-bit format.
+I have added the get_32bit_from_64bit function to handle this translation more gracefully; albeit it is still a lossy translation where returns greater than 5 are ignored and classification values greater than 31 are lost.
+- Added a maximum triangle edge length parameter to the LidarTinGridding tool to allow for the exclusion of large-area triangles (i.e. low point density) from the gridding.
+- The NormalizedDifferenceVegetationIndex tool has been renamed to NormalizedDifferenceIndex to indicate the more general nature of this tool (i.e. NDVI, NDWI, OSAVI, etc.).

 Version 0.14.1 (10-02-2019)
 - This release largely focuses on bug-fixes rather than feature additions.
 However, the following tools were added to the library: